shihankanungo/shihankanungo.github.io/quotes.md

 > "We look at the world once, in childhood.
 The rest is memory" --- Louise Glück

+> "Love is the quality of attention we pay to things" --- J.D.
+McClatchy, Love Speaks Its Name: Gay and Lesbian Love Poems

 > "You know you're in love when you can't fall asleep because reality is finally better than your dreams." --- Dr. Seuss

 > "It is our choices, Harry, that show what we truly are, far more than our abilities." --- J.K.
 Rowling, <i>Harry Potter and the Chamber of Secrets</i>